 The narrator begins by telling us he has born with "water on the brain" (1.1).
 Actually, wait, not really, it's just that he was born with "too much cerebral spinal fluid" in his skull (1.2).
 That is, "brain grease" (1.2).
-OK, OK, really it's a condition called hydrocephalus.
+Okay, really it's a condition called hydrocephalus.

 The narrator then compares his brain to a "giant French fry" drowning in brain grease (1.4).
 That makes the whole thing seem "weird and funny" to him (1.5).
 We totally agree, though his family, he tells us, does not.